JoeYip13/Project-2-JavaScript/README.md

 <div><img src="assets/images/AE-logo-design(1).jpg" alt="Adobe Logo Design"></div>

 ### Buttons
-Game buttons was designed on Adobe Express.
-For the game images I simply cropped the different hand images in the logo into individual images and used them as the primarily game buttons.
+Game buttons were designed on Adobe Express.
+For the game images I simply cropped the different hand images in the logo into individual images and used them as the primary game buttons.
 <div><img src="assets/images/AE-logo-design(2).jpg" alt="Adobe Logo Design"></div>

 ### Modal